-• If we own subsidiaries or interests in entities that are C corporations for U.S. federal income tax purposes, including taxable REIT subsidiaries, the earnings of such corporations will generally be subject to U.S. federal corporate income tax.
+We have subsidiaries or own interests in other lower-tier entities that are taxable C corporations, including various TRSs, the earnings of which are subject to U.S. federal corporate income tax.

 In addition, we and our subsidiaries may be subject to a variety of taxes other than U.S. federal income tax, including payroll taxes and state, local, and foreign income, franchise property and other taxes.
 We could also be subject to tax in situations and on transactions not presently contemplated.